la2050/archive/_projects/2016/northeast-los-angeles-and-the-san-gabriel-valley-get-prepd-and-pepd.md

 project_image: >-
   https://skild-prod.s3.amazonaws.com/myla2050/images/custom540/7186712265741-team91.JPG
 project_video: 'https://www.youtube.com/embed/x07ncVd8hWY?rel=0&amp;showinfo=0'
-project_description: >-
+project_summary: >-
-  PrEP protects and empowers men who have sex with men and dismantles the sexual stigma and shame that still lingers today.
-But for many Angelenos, PrEP costs at least $1,500/year and can be hard to access beyond metro LA.
-We believe everybody deserves first-rate sexual health care--no matter what.
-PPPSGV aims to be the first health centers in northeast LA and the San Gabriel Valley to offer sliding-scale PrEP, with the end-goal being to help 960 new patients per year stay healthy and HIV-free.
+  PrEP is the 'miracle' HIV pill, but this revolutionary drug can be costly, difficult to reach, and clouded in myth, especially for Angelenos in northeast LA and the SGV; let's change that for good!
 project_is_collaboration: 'No'
 project_collaborators: None.
 project_areas: '["East LA","San Gabriel Valley","N/A"]'